 An ensemble comprised of guitars.
 This ensemble is designed to provide training and experiences in playing a variety of guitar instruments and guitar literature both original and arranged for guitar.
 Open to all students by audition.
-One semester hour credit.
+Zero to one semester hour credit.